======================================================================

 Nintendo responsible for manufacturing.
 The NES saw an early launch in

-Europe in 1986, although most of the European countries received the
+Europe in 1986, although most European countries received the console

-where it was released by Bergsala.
-In the Netherlands, it was released
+distributed by Bergsala.
+In the Netherlands, it was released in the

-in the last quarter of 1987 and was distributed by Bandai BV.
-In
+last quarter of 1987, and was distributed by Bandai BV.
+In France, it

-France, it was released in October 1987, and in Spain most likely in
+was released in October 1987, and in Spain most likely in 1988 through

-Nintendo anticipated the NES would have a 25 percent market share in
+Nintendo anticipated that the NES would have a 25 percent market share

-console struggled to gain a foothold, however, in part due to the
+console struggled to gain a foothold in the region, however, in part

 established a strong home computing and gaming culture.
 The